1984–85 Chicago Black Hawks season: Offseason

 Long-time goalie Tony Esposito retired from the team after a 16-year career in the NHL.
-Esposito had been with the Black Hawks in his entire career, appearing in 873 games, and earning a 418-302-147 record with a 2.93 GAA and 74 shutouts.
+Esposito had been with the Black Hawks for 15 of those years, appearing in 873 games, and earning a 418-302-147 record with a 2.93 GAA and 74 shutouts.

-On June 9, the Black Hawks traded away goaltender Bob Janecyk, their first round, sixth overall pick, as well as their third and fourth round draft picks in the 1984 NHL Entry Draft to the Los Angeles Kings in exchange for the Kings first round, third overall draft pick and their fourth round pick in the draft.
+On June 9, the Black Hawks traded away goaltender Bob Janecyk, their first round, sixth overall pick, as well as their third and fourth round draft picks in the 1984 NHL entry draft to the Los Angeles Kings in exchange for the Kings first round, third overall draft pick and their fourth round pick in the draft.
 By moving up three spots in the draft, the Black Hawks drafted local prospect Ed Olczyk.
 Olczyk, born in Chicago, spent the 1983–84 season playing with the U.S. National Team, scoring 21 goals and 68 points in 62 games.
 At the 1984 Winter Olympics, Olczyk scored two goals and seven points in six games for the USA.

 On June 19, the Hawks traded away defenceman Don Dietrich, forward Rich Preston and future considerations to the New Jersey Devils for forward Bob MacMillan and future considerations.
-MacMillan appeared in 71 games for the Devils in 1983-84, scoring 17 goals and 40 points.
+MacMillan appeared in 71 games for the Devils in 1983–84, scoring 17 goals and 40 points.
 He was a former winner of the Lady Byng Trophy in 1979 while playing for the Atlanta Flames.